thomasloven/lovelace-template-entity-row/README.md

 ## Options
 - `icon`, `name`, `state`, `secondary`, `image` selects what icon, name, state, secondary_info text and entity_picture to display respectively.
 - `active` if this evaluates to "true", the icon gets the color `--paper-item-icon-active-color`.
-Otherwise `--paper-item-icon-color`
+Otherwise `--paper-item-icon-color`.
 - `entity` if this evaluates to an entity id, `icon`, `name`, `state` and `image` will be taken from that entity unless manually overridden.
 - `condition` if this is set but does not evaluate to "true", the row is not displayed.